plotly/Dash.jl/README.md

 Be careful - in Dash.jl states came first in arguments list

 ### json:
-I use JSON2 for json serialization/deserialization, so in callbacks all json objects are NamedTuples not Dicts.
-In component props you can use both Dicts and NamedTuples for json objects.
-But be careful with single property objects: `layout = (title = "Test graph")` is not interpreted as NamedTuple by Julia  - you need add comma at the end `layout = (title = "Test graph",)`
+I use JSON2 for json serialization/deserialization, so in callbacks all JSON objects are `NamedTuples` rather than dictionaries.
+Within component properties you can use both `Dict` and `NamedTuple` for json objects.

+Note when declaring elements with a single properly that `layout = (title = "Test graph")` is not interpreted as a `NamedTuple` by Julia  - you'll need to add a comma when declaring the layout, e.g. `layout = (title = "Test graph",)`